 The terminology of “cold-water” and “warm-water” lobsters mainly comes from the seafood industry: At the restaurant or supermarket, you’re buying either cold-water or warm-water lobster tail.
 The distinction, however, does have some biological basis: It often distinguishes between true, or cold-water, lobsters and spiny/rock lobsters, the warm-water kinds, though this isn't universal.

-Typically you’ll find cold water lobster in the north Atlantic and in the cooler waters off the coasts of New Zealand, Australia and South Africa.
-Typically, warm water lobsters are named for the place of their origin, which might be the waters of California, Florida, the Mediterranean, South Pacific, Caribbean, or the coast of Asia.
+Typically you’ll find cold-water lobster in the North Atlantic and in the cool depths off the coasts of New Zealand, Australia and South Africa.
+Typically, warm water lobsters come named for the place of their origin, which might be the waters of Florida, California, the Mediterranean, the Caribbean or the South Pacific.

 Fresh or Frozen

-Typically, fresh or live warm water lobsters are only available in the areas where they are caught.
-More often in areas where the warm water lobster is not available, they are sold as frozen tails.
-Cold water lobster is available fresh in many regions, even if they are not caught there.
-Because they are caught primarily in the northeastern and northwestern Atlantic, they can be shipped overnight and sold fresh in many areas of the U.S.
+Typically, fresh or live warm-water lobsters are only available in the areas where they are caught.
+In areas outside the range of warm-water lobster, purveyors often sell its tails in frozen form.
+Cold-water lobster is available fresh in many regions, even if they are not caught there: Because they are caught primarily in the northeastern and northwestern Atlantic, they can be shipped overnight and sold fresh in many areas of the U.S.